- The key to an effective discipline

 Researchers have found that parenting behaviors play a critical role in a child’s behavior development.

-Building a better relationship doesn’t mean eating together more often, spending more time together, or letting your child get away with mistakes.
+Connecting with kids doesn’t mean eating together more often, spending more time together, or letting your child get away with mistakes.

 Changing a relationship requires us to change our behaviors and sometimes even our beliefs.